dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 For getting the IDs for `relationship` and `attributes` you can have a look at the respective resources `relationshipTypes`, `trackedEntityAttributes`.
 To create a tracked entity instance you must use the HTTP *POST* method.
-You can post the payload the the following URL:
+You can post the payload the following URL:

     /api/trackedEntityInstances